18F/tts-bug-bounty-dashboard/README.md

 bash resetdb.sh
 ```

 Then start the server with `python manage.py runserver`.
+When
+you visit http://localhost:8000 and are prompted for an email address,
+use:

+* `root@gsa.gov` to simulate an administrator logging in;
+* any other `@gsa.gov` email to simulate a non-staff user logging in;
+* any other email to simulate a user who will be prevented from logging in.

 ## Developing with Docker